China leads in race for digital currency | DW | 05.10.2020

 Who the victor will be in the race to the digital currency frontier remains to be seen.
 And for the time being, even in China, physical cash will remain in circulation.

-But from what we know about the digital yuan, it seems that in some ways the future of money might be more like the past than the present: Other forms of payment become obsolete, transactions for goods and services are instantaneous.
-Essentially, we're paying in cash again.

-How exactly we do that, and in what digital currency, is liable to have a big impact on everything from the international economic pecking order down to who knows how much you really spend on takeout.
+But what is clear is that how we pay in the future, and in what digital currency, is liable to have a big impact on everything from the international economic pecking order down to who knows how much you really spend on takeout.

 Facebook's founder faced an unfriendly bipartisan crowd during a House hearing.
 Representative Maxine Waters said the company's "existing deficiencies and failures" needed to be fixed before launching a cryptocurrency.